 Marketplaces vs Branded Ecommerce Sites in Asia

-Forrester predicts that online retail sales in the Asia Pacific region will be worth US$2.5trillion by 2023, with marketplaces accounting for almost half of all digital retail sales.
+Forrester predicts that online retail sales in the Asia Pacific region will be worth US$2.5trillion by 2023, with marketplaces predicted to account for 20% of total retail spending.

 Businesses that want to expand in Asia might consider creating their own branded site, but marketplaces can deliver results quickly and effectively and offer some features that are attracting loyal visitors in increasing numbers.